Pananchery: Demographics

-As of 2011 India census, Pananchery had a population of 45963 with 22394 males and 23569 females.
+As of 2011 India census, Pananchery had a population of 19832 with 9656 males and 10176 females.

 Local government

 Pananchery is the second-largest panchayath in the Thrissur district by area.
-It consists of 23 wards: Pananchery (village), Chembutra, Pattikkad, Thanippadam, Poovanchira, Chuvannamannu, Vanniyampara, Kombazha, Vazhakkumpara, Thekkumpadam, Edappalam, Mailuttumpara, Peechi, Thamaravellachal, Vilangannoor, Kannara, Veendassary, Payannam, Marakkal, Koottala, Alppara, Chirakkunnu and Mudikkode.
+It consists of 24 wards: Pananchery (village), Chembutra, Pattikkad, Thanippadam, Poovanchira, Chuvannamannu, Vanniyampara, Kombazha, Vazhukkumpara, Thekkumpadam, Edappalam, Mailuttumpara,Podipara, Peechi, Thamaravellachal, Vilangannoor, Kannara, Veendassary, Payannam, Marakkal, Koottala, Alppara, Chirakkunnu and Mudikkode.